ReactiveX/rxdart/README.md

 ## About
 RxDart is a reactive functional programming library for Google Dart, based on [ReactiveX](http://reactivex.io/).
-Google Dart comes with a very decent [Streams](https://api.dartlang.org/stable/1.21.1/dart-async/Stream-class.html) API out-of-the-box.
-Rather than attempting to provide an alternative to this API, RxDart adds functionality on top of it.
+Google Dart comes with a very decent [Streams](https://api.dartlang.org/stable/1.21.1/dart-async/Stream-class.html) API out-of-the-box; rather than attempting to provide an alternative to this API, RxDart adds functionality on top of it.

 ## How To Use RxDart
 Use the method `observable()` to wrap a native Dart Stream.